StarNek0/MxEduOL/README.md

 # MxEduOL
 - A basic educational website wrote in Win10x64
 - Until now, the website still in unfinish state, has finished about 87% rate of progress...
+- And the website is nearly finished, just need to deploy on the server(nginx + uwsgi)

 The tools I used as follows: